-India Short Small Group Tour
+India Short Tour for Seniors

 On this fully escorted small group tour of India, you will be taken on an amazing ten-day journey through the beautiful cities of Jaipur, Agra, Varanasi, Cochin, and Mumbai.
 India is a feast for the eyes with pink palaces, dynamic landscapes, incredible cuisine and saris of every colour of the rainbow.
 With so much local culture and adventure offered on this group holiday, you're sure to have the trip of a lifetime.

 One of the highlights of our India small group tour is a journey to the Amber Fort, atop a hill in the heart of Jaipur.
 The Amber Fort gets its name because it is built from breathtaking pale yellow, red and pink sandstone, as well as white marble.
 The result is a stunning series of palaces, gardens and four separate courtyards.
 Built in 1592 and sometimes referred to as the Amber Palace, it was the main residence of the Rajput Maharajas.

 While here, we ascend by elephant to the top of the hill, and look down on spectacular views of the landscape and Maota Lake.

 The Taj Mahal is another tourist highlight, but we also explore other archaeological and historical wonders off the tourist trail.
 One of these is Varanasi, on the west bank of the Ganges.
 This is India’s holiest Hindu city.
 The 90 or so Ghats – steep steps leading to the banks of the river – are emblematic of the region.
 While here, we take a ferry pilgrimage along the river early in the morning to watch the sun rise over the Ganges.